Tinkering-Townsperson/Standalones/README.md

 This repository and its underlying source code are licensed under [The Unlicense*](https://github.com/Tinkering-Townsperson/Standalones/blob/main/LICENSE).
 However, the executables provided are all licensed under their own licenses, respectively.

-*You can read more about The Unicense license [here](https://choosealicense.com/licenses/unlicense/)
+*You can read more about The Unlicense license [here](https://choosealicense.com/licenses/unlicense/)